Jerusalem in Judaism: Creation of the State of Israel

 The British Mandate of Palestine authorities created the new offices of "Chief Rabbi" in 1921 for both Ashkenazi Jews and Sephardic Jews with central offices in Jerusalem.
 Rabbi Abraham Isaac Kook (d.
 1935) moved to Jerusalem to set up this office, associated with the "Religious Zionist" Mafdal group, becoming the first modern Chief Rabbi together with Sephardic Chief Rabbi Yaakov Meir.
-The official structure housing the Chief Rabbinate was completed in 1958 and is known as Heichal Shlomo.
+The official structure which housed the Chief Rabbinate until 1992, was completed in 1958 and is known as Heichal Shlomo.

 In contrast, the Haredi Jews of Jerusalem formed the anti-Zionist Edah HaChareidis, an umbrella organization for all Haredi Jews, who were not Zionists and fiercely opposed the activities of the (Religious) Zionist movement.
 The first Chief Rabbi of the Edah HaChareidis was Rabbi Yosef Chaim Sonnenfeld.
 Several groups formerly aligned with the Edah gradually broke away from it; these include the Hasidic movements Belz and Skver.
 The Hasidic group Ger was never part of the Edah.
 Aside from the more famous Ashkenazi Edah, there is also a lesser known Sephardi Edah HaChareidit.

 Jerusalem is also home to a number of the world's largest yeshivot (Talmudical and Rabbinical schools), and has become the undisputed capital of Jewish scholarly, religious and spiritual life for most of world Jewry.
 Examples of major yeshivos in Jerusalem are the Mir yeshiva and the Brisk yeshiva.

 Major Hasidic dynasties headquartered in Jerusalem include Toldos Aharon, Toldos Avrohom Yitzchok, Dushinsky, Ger, Belz, Breslov, Karlin-Stolin, and Rachmastrivka.
 Most of these groups have a membership ranging from circa one thousand to tens of thousands.
 There are also several smaller groups, not mentioned here.
 (See also: :Category:Hasidic dynasties headquartered in Jerusalem.)